te25son/Jokes/README.md

 Note that the option does not translate the jokes but filters jokes that have been submitted in the desired language.

+### Safe Mode

+> Example: `jokes get --safe` or `jokes get --unsafe`
+>
+> Default: unsafe

+If you use the safe option, the API will attempt to filter out any offensive, dark, or insulting jokes.
+Be warned that some gutter humor may work its way through the filtering, but it's unlikely.

 ## Coming Soon(ish)

 The ability to submit a joke to the Joke API with this CLI is currently under construction :hammer_and_wrench:.
 The code has been written but it hasn't been possible to test since the Joke API has temporarily disabled joke submissions at this time.